asastats/docs/code-of-conduct.md

 https://github.com/asastats/docs/blob/main/requested-features.md

 ### Issue evaluation
-The cards from the "Done" list are evaluated by the community after every cycle.
+All cards from the "Done/Deployed" list of each Trello board should be evaluated by Taskers after each two week cycle, ending on Friday at 23:59 UTC.

-A cycle should be set to two weeks and it ends on Friday 23:59 UTC.
-A community discussion created for the purpose should be opened on the following Saturday and it should outcome with the users’ budget in damo for that cycle.
+After the end of each cycle, a Tasker should audit the selected Trello cards to ensure that they have the proper Type/Impact + recipient values.

+After each card is validated, its contents should then be added as a one line entry into the [ASA Stats - Contribution Rewards](https://docs.google.com/spreadsheets/d/1UJ9ZyvV0fdcXAfpUNOsRa1aCmJko-QhF-BU4Wcu6Xog/edit#gid=238932857) spreadsheet under the Ongoing Contributions tab.
+Each card should then be moved into the top of the Archived list in Trello.

+Once all cards have been added to the spreadsheet, values should be output from the spreadsheet's Rewards by Period tab into the standardized format used in the rewards compiling section below.

-The cards belonging to the official discussions or to the other subprojects are excluded as they should have their own budgets.
+The cards belonging to the official discussions or to the other sub-projects are excluded as they should have their own budgets.

-### Commenters' budget and share
-The community decides of the shares every original commenter gets.

-At the same time or after the previous point, the community decides what is the share of each card in the cycle’s total.

 ### Taskers' budget
 At the same time or after the previous points, the community decides what should be the Taskers budget for the cycle.
 The influencing factors should be the related users’ budget and the other amount of work done in the cycle, including the Taskers’ work for the subprojects and discussions having their own budgets.

-### Taskers' share
-Taskers among themselves decide on their individual shares in the cycle’s budget.

-If they can’t decide, then they should ask the community to decide for them in a public discussion.
-No rewards will be provided for such a discussion as such a discussion fails to qualify to be an official discussion.
-If a community also can’t decide then the Tasker’s cycle budget will be added up to the cycle’s users budget.

 ### Rewards compiling
-A completed cycle list with all the individual shares is sent to the keeper of the Community Rewards Pool.
+A completed cycle list with all the individual shares should be submitted to the keeper of the Community Rewards Pool via the Discord #rewards-discussion channel.

 The keeper checks that all the numbers and the format match.
 If they don't match then the list is returned back for correction.